-It is important to gather all applications and materials.
-Remember that each application may be different in their requirements so make sure you read all applications very carefully so you don’t miss anything that could jeopardize your possible admission into a particular school.
+It is important to gather all applications and supporting materials.
+Remember that each application may be different in their requirements so be sure to read all applications very carefully.

 1. Know application deadlines and apply early.
 Some schools have rolling admissions and make their decisions based on the date received and the order of receipt.